Arch Capital Group (ACGL) Outperforms Broader Market: What You Need to Know

-Arch Capital Group (ACGL) closed the most recent trading day at $114.22, moving +1.96% from the previous trading session.
-The stock's performance was ahead of the S&P 500's daily gain of 0.13%.
-Meanwhile, the Dow experienced a rise of 0.55%, and the technology-dominated Nasdaq saw a decrease of 0.52%.
+Arch Capital Group (ACGL) closed the latest trading day at $113.66, indicating a +0.37% change from the previous session's end.
+The stock exceeded the S&P 500, which registered a gain of 0.28% for the day.
+On the other hand, the Dow registered a gain of 0.15%, and the technology-centric Nasdaq increased by 0.15%.

-Heading into today, shares of the property and casualty insurer had gained 9.23% over the past month, outpacing the Finance sector's gain of 4.44% and the S&P 500's gain of 3.67% in that time.
+Prior to today's trading, shares of the property and casualty insurer had gained 3.87% over the past month.
+This has outpaced the Finance sector's gain of 3.08% and the S&P 500's gain of 2% in that time.

-The investment community will be paying close attention to the earnings performance of Arch Capital Group in its upcoming release.
+Analysts and investors alike will be keeping a close eye on the performance of Arch Capital Group in its upcoming earnings disclosure.
 It is anticipated that the company will report an EPS of $1.72, marking a 25.54% fall compared to the same quarter of the previous year.
-Simultaneously, our latest consensus estimate expects the revenue to be $3.8 billion, showing an 8.23% escalation compared to the year-ago quarter.
+In the meantime, our current consensus estimate forecasts the revenue to be $3.8 billion, indicating an 8.23% growth compared to the corresponding quarter of the prior year.

-For the annual period, the Zacks Consensus Estimates anticipate earnings of $9.01 per share and a revenue of $15.56 billion, signifying shifts of +6.63% and +15.33%, respectively, from the last year.
+Looking at the full year, the Zacks Consensus Estimates suggest analysts are expecting earnings of $9.01 per share and revenue of $15.56 billion.
+These totals would mark changes of +6.63% and +15.33%, respectively, from last year.

-Investors might also notice recent changes to analyst estimates for Arch Capital Group.
-These latest adjustments often mirror the shifting dynamics of short-term business patterns.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+Investors should also note any recent changes to analyst estimates for Arch Capital Group.
+These revisions help to show the ever-changing nature of near-term business trends.
+Consequently, upward revisions in estimates express analysts' positivity towards the company's business operations and its ability to generate profits.

-The Zacks Rank system, spanning from #1 (Strong Buy) to #5 (Strong Sell), boasts an impressive track record of outperformance, audited externally, with #1 ranked stocks yielding an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate has shifted 0.14% upward.
-As of now, Arch Capital Group holds a Zacks Rank of #2 (Buy).
+The Zacks Rank system, stretching from #1 (Strong Buy) to #5 (Strong Sell), has a noteworthy track record of outperforming, validated by third-party audits, with stocks rated #1 producing an average annual return of +25% since the year 1988.
+Over the last 30 days, the Zacks Consensus EPS estimate has moved 0.14% higher.
+Arch Capital Group presently features a Zacks Rank of #2 (Buy).

-Digging into valuation, Arch Capital Group currently has a Forward P/E ratio of 12.44.
-For comparison, its industry has an average Forward P/E of 13.56, which means Arch Capital Group is trading at a discount to the group.
+In terms of valuation, Arch Capital Group is currently trading at a Forward P/E ratio of 12.57.
+This signifies a discount in comparison to the average Forward P/E of 13.67 for its industry.

-Also, we should mention that ACGL has a PEG ratio of 2.03.
-The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-ACGL's industry had an average PEG ratio of 1.64 as of yesterday's close.
+It's also important to note that ACGL currently trades at a PEG ratio of 2.05.
+This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
+The average PEG ratio for the Insurance - Property and Casualty industry stood at 1.49 at the close of the market yesterday.

 The Insurance - Property and Casualty industry is part of the Finance sector.
-Currently, this industry holds a Zacks Industry Rank of 47, positioning it in the top 19% of all 250+ industries.
+At present, this industry carries a Zacks Industry Rank of 21, placing it within the top 9% of over 250 industries.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 5 Stocks Set to Double.
 Click to get this free report